Asiana Treks and Tours

 Packing Check list:

 When planning a trip to Nepal, packing the right gear is crucial for a successful journey, which includes clothing, equipment, and accessories tailored to your trek and the time of year.
 If you're trekking, pack light unless you're hiring a porter.
 Consider renting or buying gear in Nepal to save space.
-Ensure your equipment is high-quality and in good condition to avoid problems in the mountains.
+Ensure your equipment is high-quality and in good condition to avoid mountain problems.
 Take our suggestions to prepare your baggage correctly.
 Lastly, double-check the weather forecast and ensure you have all the necessary items for a safe and comfortable trip.

-There are some risky areas to watch out for during the Annapurna Base Camp Trek.
-This trek is also known as the Annapurna Sanctuary trek.
-Certain parts of the trail, such as the steep descent from Ghorepani Deurali to Banthati, Kuldi Ghar to Bamboo, Near Hotel Himalaya to after Himalaya, Hinko Cave to Deurali, and Deurali to Bagar, can be hazardous, especially during snowfall or heavy rains in winter and March.
+There are always risks when you go high above 3000 meters.
+Beware of sudden weather changes and coming hazards.
+However, some trekking routes have risky areas to watch out for during the Annapurna Circuit Trek.
+This trek is also known as the Annapurna round trek.
+Certain parts of the trail, from Highcamp to Throng Pass and Throng Pass to the steep descent to Muktinath, are especially during snowfall or heavy rains in winter and March.
 Our guides are familiar with these risky spots and can help navigate them safely.
-Travelers sometimes run into difficulties, and sadly, some have even lost their lives while trekking to Annapurna Base Camp without a guide and proper information.
+Travelers sometimes encounter difficulties; sadly, some have even lost their lives while trekking to Annapurna Circuit Trekking without a guide and proper information.
+Sometimes, trekkers opt for untrained and inexpensive guides they find on the street who have zero knowledge about mountain hazards.
+As a result, trekkers face a big problem.
+This was evident during the 2015 incident on the way to Thorang-Pass trekking.
+Subsequently, blame is often unfairly directed towards trained guides, which is inaccurate.

 Trip Itinerary